 Parish Office Administrator

-Born and raised in Toronto, Amanda headed south of the border after high school to complete a BA in English and Asian Studies at Calvin College in Michigan.
+From Toronto, Amanda headed south of the border after high school to complete a BA in English and Asian Studies at Calvin College in Michigan.
 After doing an MA in English Literature at Queen’s University, she moved to the city of Sendai in northern Japan to teach ESL for two years.